neurofractal/fBOSC/README.md

 Getting MATLAB and python to talk properly is tricker.
 Please refer to this [blog-post](https://irenevigueguix.wordpress.com/2020/03/25/loading-python-into-matlab/) if you are having issues.

 *N.B.
 On my mac I had to rename /Applications/MATLAB_R2016b.app/sys/os/maci64/libgfortran.3.dylib to libgfortran.3.dylib.old to let Matlab search for the gcc gfortran*

+#### COMING SOON: A MATLAB implementation of FOOOF will be used instead of the Python one for ease of use

 #### 3. Start up fBOSC + run start_fBOSC